Mid-South REACH: Cycle 3

 originate from within an eligible university/community college in Kentucky, Mississippi, Tennessee, and Virginia.

 either (a) have existing intellectual property protection (e.g., patent, copyright, trademark) or (b) have potential to create new intellectual property.
+Existing IP must be owned or affiliated with an eligible university/community college.
 Technologies that are already licensed to a company are not eligible.

 Disclosure of projects/technologies to an applicant’s respective technology transfer office is not required to submit a pre-application; however, disclosure will be required prior to the submission of a Mid-South REACH full application (if invited).